Open-Science-Online-Grocery/online-grocery/README.md

 enter any text as your session ID to continue.
 No other login is needed.

+## Testing

+All rspec tests, JS tests, rubocop, and eslint can be run with the default rake task (`bundle exec rake`)

+If feature specs are not running correctly, try updating the chromedriver version from the command line: `chromedriver-update <version number>`.

+Currently all feature tests run in a headless chrome browser.
+To troubleshoot feature tests you can view them running in a Chrome browser.
+To do this add the `BROWSER` environment variable to your rspec command:

+`BROWSER=1 bundle exec rspec spec/feature/feature_spec.rb`

+### Testing Troubleshooting

+Occasionally webpacker will not recognize javascript changes, especially when the changes came from a git pull.
+If this happens many, if not all, of the javascript enabled tests will fail.
+To fix, run `RAILS_ENV=test ./bin/webpack`

+## CI

+To fetch screenshots of feature specs that fail on CI, complete this one-time setup:

+* Install the `aws` command line client
+* Log in to AWS via the `aws` command line client:
+  * the "alias" to use is `scimed`.
+  * ask Adam for your AWS username and password if you do not already have an account.
+  * ask Adam to give you the following permission: `iam:CreateAccessKey`
+  * Follow the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration) to configure your AWS client.

+Then, to fetch the screenshots, run the following from the root directory of this project:

+`aws s3 cp --recursive s3://com-scimed-gitlab-ci-screenshots/howes_grocery_researcher_portal/ ./ci_failures/`

 ## Servers and Credentials

 At present, we have a staging server and a production server.
 For any server, if you are unable to ssh in without a password, ask another developer with ssh access to add your public key to the authorized keys file.